processing/p5.sound.js-ARCHIVE/src/core/README.md

 ## [rendering.js](./rendering.js)

 The `rendering.js` module presents the user-facing API for p5's various graphical output options.
-In the overwhelming majority of cases, a p5.js sketch will be output to a `<canvas>` tag on the current web page, but it is also possible to do "headless" output using `nocanvas` mode or "render" to a graphics buffer that is computed but never actually appears on the screen.
+In the overwhelming majority of cases, a p5.js sketch will be output to a `<canvas>` tag on the current web page, but it is also possible to do "headless" output using `nocanvas` mode or "render" to a buffer that is computed but never actually appears on the screen.

 ## [p5.Renderer.js](./p5.Renderer.js)